19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) on any finishing material (including plaster, panel or gypsum board) attached, glued, laid or applied to the ceiling that forms part of the interior of the lot, common property or limited common property, as the case may be, immediately below.

+[LT(S)A, s.
+103]

 ### Order to convene meetings

 102\.—(1) A Board may, on application and if it considers it to be in the interest of the management corporation or subsidiary management corporation, as the case may be, make an order appointing a person nominated by the applicant (and who has consented to that nomination) to convene —

-(a) a meeting of the management corporation or subsidiary management corporation, as the case may be, if, after the first annual general meeting ––
+(a) a meeting of the management corporation or subsidiary management corporation, as the case may be, if, after the first annual general meeting —

 (i) there is no council or executive committee; or